2025 Annual Conference header with SAP sponsor

 Monday, September 29, 2025 | 5:30–7:30 PM | Monona Terrace, Madison, WI

-Join us for an inspiring evening of connection and conversation at the UWEBC Executive Reception—an exclusive gathering for senior leaders, steering committee members, Advisory Board members, keynote speakers, and UW–Madison leadership.
-Held the evening before our flagship Annual Conference, this event sets the tone for a day of learning, innovation, and executive-level insight.
+An inspiring evening of connection and conversation was had at the UWEBC Executive Reception, an exclusive gathering for senior leaders, steering committee members, Advisory Board members, keynote speakers, and UW–Madison leadership.
+Held the evening before our flagship Annual Conference, this event set the tone for a day of learning, innovation, and executive-level insight.

 Featured Speakers